-The purpose behind the law is to increase voter participation by making it easy to register to vote.
-It requires states to offer voter registration opportunities to any eligible individual who applies for or renews a driver's license, or applies for public assistance.
-Further, the law prevents states from removing voters from the registration rolls if they fail to vote or move (barring written notification of the move, or failure to respond to a notice from the registrar).
+The law's purpose was to increase voter participation by making it easy to register to vote.
+It requires states to offer voter registration opportunities to any eligible individual who applies for or renews a driver's license or applies for public assistance.
+Further, the law prevents states from removing voters from the registration rolls if they fail to vote or move (barring written notification of the move/failure to respond to a notice from the registrar).
 The NVRA also contains some election integrity provisions.